Make the Most

 All members receive membership cards.
 Membership cards and photo IDs are essential tools to maintaining safety at all Y locations.
 Safety is a cornerstone of our center operations.

 - Present your membership card at the Welcome Center every time you enter a Y location.
 If you arrive without your card, you may show another form of photo ID, such as your driver’s license, to secure entry.
-If you lose your card, please let the Welcome Center know and they will assist you.

 - All members, adults and children, are required to have a current photo on file in our system.
 Maintaining photos of adults and children in system helps ensure those entering the Y are properly identified and help ensure that the children match adults identified on their membership.